 Choose a lender or mortgage broker to guide you through the financing process.
 Get pre-approved by your chosen lender so when it comes time to make an offer, sellers will know you are serious.
-To get pre-approved, you will need two months of recent bank statements reflecting the total funds to purchase your home, one-month recent pay stubs, and two years of W2's and/or tax returns.
+To get pre-approved, you will need bank statements, pay stubs and tax returns.
 Most pre-approval letters are good for 60 to 90 days.
 Below are some of the loan options that a lender will help you to consider.